Twice Smoked Ham with Brown Sugar Honey Glaze

 By: Susie Bulloch (heygrillhey.com)

-My Twice Smoked Ham with Brown Sugar Honey Glaze is a backyard twist on that holiday classic.
-An extra kiss of hardwood smoke adds so much flavor to a spiral cut ham and the glaze is almost like a sweet and savory shiny candy coating to tie everything together!
+My Twice Smoked Ham with Brown Sugar Honey Glaze is a backyard twist on a holiday classic.
+Smoking the ham adds so much flavor and moisture.

 Prep Time10 minutes